rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Cell cycle & division/Meiotic cell division.md

 ###### Anaphase II
 ![[meiosis_anaphase_ii.webp|300]]
-- The spindle fibres shorten and pull the sister chromatids of each [[chromosome]] apart, moving them towards opposite poles of the cell.
+- The spindle fibres shorten and pull the sister chromatids of each [[Chromosome]] apart, moving them towards opposite poles of the cell.
 - The separated chromatids are now called daughter chromosomes.

 ###### Telophase II
 ![[meiosis_telophase_ii.webp|300]]
 - The spindle fibres break down.
 - A nuclear membrane forms around each group of daughter chromosomes.
-This is followed by [[cytokinesis]], four haploid daughter cells are formed.
+This is followed by [[Cytokinesis]], four haploid daughter cells are formed.
 	- Each cell contains one member of each homologous pair and only half the chromosomes of the parent cell and are genetically different.
 - The chromosomes loosen to become chromatin again.